turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 * to create a project folder
 * to add a file called `Gemfile` in that project folder
-* to add a file called `app.rb` file in that project folder
+* to add a file called `app.rb`  in that project folder
+* to add a file called `config.ru` in that project folder

 ### `Gemfile`